-In this research, we focus on investors' common stock purchases and sales.
-We exclude from the current analysis investments in mutual funds (both openand closed-end), American depository receipts (ADRs), warrants, and options.
-Of the 78,000 households sampled from the large discount brokerage, 66,465 had positions in common stocks during at least one month; the remaining accounts held either cash or investments other than individual common stocks.
-Roughly 60% of the market value in these households' accounts was held in common stocks.
-There were more than three million trades in all securities; common stocks accounted for slightly more than 60% of all trades.
-In December 1996, these households held more than \$4.5 billion in common stock.
-There were slightly more purchases (1,082,107) than sales (887,594) during our sample period, though the average value of stocks sold (\$13,707) was slightly higher than the value of stocks purchased (\$11,205).
+than sales (887,594) during our sample period, though the average value of stocks sold (\$13,707) was slightly higher than the value of stocks purchased (\$11,205).
 As a result, the aggregate values of purchases and sales were roughly equal (\$12.1 and \$12.2 billion, respectively).
 The average trade was transacted at a price of \$31 per share.
 The value of trades and the transaction price of trades are positively skewed; the medians for both purchases and sales are substantially less than the mean values.

-Our second dataset contains information from a smaller discount brokerage firm.
-This firm emphasizes high-quality trade execution in its marketing and is likely to appeal to more sophisticated, more active investors.
-The data include daily trading records from January 1996 through 15 June 1999.
-Accounts classified by the brokerage firm as professionals are excluded from our analysis.
-The data include 14,667 accounts for individual investors who make 214,273 purchases with a mean value of \$55,077 and 198,541 sales with a mean value of \$55,999.
+Our second data set contains information from a smaller discount brokerage firm.
+This firm emphasizes high-quality trade execution in its marketing and is likely to appeal to more sophisticated, more active, investors.
+The data include daily trading records from January 1996 through June 15, 1999.
+Accounts classified by the brokerage firm as professionals are excluded from our analysis.7 The data include 14,667 accounts for individual investors who make 214,273 purchases with a mean value of \$55,077 and 198,541 sales with a mean value of \$55,999.

-The third dataset contains information from a large retail brokerage firm on the investments of households for the 30 months ending in June 1999.
+The third data set contains information from a large retail brokerage firm on the investments of households for the 30 months ending in June 1999.
 These data include daily trading records.
-Using client ownership codes supplied by the brokerage firm, we limit our analysis to the 665,533 investors with nondiscretionary accounts (i.e., accounts classified as individual, joint tenants with rights of survival, or custodian for minor) with at least one common stock trade during our sample period.
-During this period, these accounts executed more than 10 million trades.
-We restrict our analysis to their common stock trades: 3,974,998 purchases with a mean value of \$15,209 and 3,219,299 sales with a mean value of \$21,169.8
+Using client ownership codes supplied by the brokerage firm, we limit our analysis to the 665,533 investors with non-discretionary accounts (i.e., accounts classified as individual, joint tenants with rights of survival, or custodian for minor) with at least one common stock trade during our sample period.
+During this period these accounts executed over 10 million trades.
+We restrict our analysis to their common stock trades: 3,974,998 purchases with a mean value of \$15,209 and 3,219,299 sales with a mean value of \$21,169.

-We analyze the accounts of professional investors separately.
+7 We analyze the accounts of professional investors separately.
 There are, however, only 159 professional traders in these data, and we do not observe clear patterns in their buy-sell imbalances.